Amruta-Pawar2001/Content-Based-Movie-Recom-System/README.md

 ### What i suggest ?

-Should go by  KNN , Naive Bayes , K-means, Random forest algorithms .
+Should go by KNN , Naive Bayes , K-means, Random forest algorithms or by clustering methods.
 Being a new commer in ML i went through a lots of models and ended up with this in just a 3-4 weeks.